 The Minister has gazetted a notice setting out when schools may exercise flexibility to open for instruction.
 This flexibility of dates is to allow schools to accommodate local events more easily.
 A board of trustees may close a school for teacher-only days, local gala or show days, and in-service training days.

 There is no provision in the Act for a closure of part of a school.
 The school is either open or closed for instruction.
 Every enrolled student is required to attend school whenever the school is open for instruction, and every board must take all reasonable steps to ensure that such students do attend.
-(Section 25, the Education Act.).
+(Section 36 of the Education and Training Act).